Current Jackpot

 This is the total amount that all players together put into ticket lines for this one draw.
 A single line costs 1.20 €, so the game volume corresponds to a few dozen million tips played.
 The higher the jackpot, the more people join in.
 The arrow next to it compares with the same weekday draw of the previous week, Saturday with Saturday and Wednesday with Wednesday.

-compared to the draw on Wednesday the week before
+compared to the draw on Saturday the week before

 Chance someone wins this draw